National Parks Themed Lesson Plan Activities For Teletherapy

 This Digital Guidebook opens in Google Slides and includes links to 10 U.S. national park websites for students to explore.
 Students can then synthesize information from the site and complete the guidebook while targeting goals such as identifying main idea and supporting details, determining word meaning, and reading comprehension.
 And don't forget to check out the built-in links to the live webcams of each park for added excitement!

-This interactive PDF contains passages for six national parks and questions for each one to target vocabulary in context, synonyms and antonyms, comprehension, and making nferences.
+This interactive PDF contains passages for seven national parks and questions for each one to target vocabulary in context, synonyms and antonyms, comprehension, and making inferences.
 I generally do one park a week with my students for several weeks in April and May!

-Here are a few more links to articles for targeting various language goals:
+Here are a couple more links to articles for targeting various language goals: